ducky0518/NES_Unheader/README.md

 * Use this software at your own risk.
 The author is not responsible for any damage or loss of data.

 ---

-Feel free to modify this README to better suit your needs, for example, by adding a specific script name, a "License" section if you choose one, or a "Contributing" section if you plan to host it publicly and accept contributions.